 After leaving Pebble Beach we drove into Carmel and enjoyed a lovely lunch at The Grill, and just in case you go there, the Grilled Salmon BLT is amazing.

 From there we checked into Hofsas House.
-If you prefer modern decor, big screen televisions and all the bells and whistles of modern hotels then Hofsas House is not for you.
-If you love a boutique hotel with amazing service and decor that is more representative and fitting of a hotel in Carmel, then you will absolutely love it here.
+If you prefer modern decor, big-screen televisions and all the bells and whistles of modern hotels then Hofsas House is not for you.
+If you love a boutique hotel with amazing service and decor that is more representative of a hotel in Carmel, then you will absolutely love it here.
 For me, this is a place I would visit time and again.

 Hofsas House is a family owned and operated hotel that is in walking distance to everything Carmel has to offer.